|Elliott Sound Products||Amplifier Classes|

 Figure 6 - Generation Of PWM Waveform For Class-D amplifier

-The spectrum of a PWM signal has a low frequency component that is an amplified copy of the input signal, but also contains components at the switching frequency and its harmonics that must be removed in order to reconstruct the original modulating signal.
+The spectrum of a PWM signal has a low frequency component that is an amplified copy of the input signal, but also contains components at the switching frequency and its harmonics that are removed in order to reconstruct the original (but amplified) modulating signal.
 A high power low-pass filter is necessary to achieve this.
 Usually, a passive LC filter is used, because it is (almost) lossless and it has little or no dissipation.
 Although there must always be some losses, in practice these are usually minimal.

 As with all types of amplifier, there are many claims made about Class-D amps.
 Descriptions range from "like a tube (valve) amp", to "hard and lifeless" and almost anything you can think of in between.
 Some claim they have wonderful bass while others complain that the bass is lacking, flat, flabby, etc., etc. Very few of these comparisons have been conducted properly (double blind) and most can be discounted as biased or simply apocryphal.

 I have tested and listened to quite a few Class-D amps (as well as 'Class-T' - see below), and most that I've tried are at least acceptable - bass performance in even the cheapest implementations is usually very good indeed, with some able to get to DC easily.
 There may be cases where the DC resistance of the output filter inductor causes a lower than expected damping factor, but this seems fairly unlikely for most of the better designs.